Advanced search

 4.5 Interaction with other medicinal products and other forms of interaction

-Paxlovid (nirmatrelvir/ritonavir) is an inhibitor of CYP3A and may increase plasma concentrations of medicinal products that are primarily metabolised by CYP3A.
+Paxlovid (nirmatrelvir/ritonavir) is a strong inhibitor of CYP3A and may increase plasma concentrations of medicinal products that are primarily metabolised by CYP3A.
 Medicinal products that are extensively metabolised by CYP3A and have high first pass metabolism appear to be the most susceptible to large increases in exposure when coadministered with nirmatrelvir/ritonavir.
 Thus, coadministration of nirmatrelvir/ritonavir with medicinal products highly dependent on CYP3A for clearance and for which elevated plasma concentrations are associated with serious and/or life-threatening events is contraindicated (see Table 1, section 4.3).

 In vitro study results showed nirmatrelvir may be inducer of CYP3A4, CYP2B6, CYP2C8, and CYP2C9.
 The clinical relevance is unknown.
 Based on in vitro data, nirmatrelvir has a low potential to inhibit BCRP, MATE2K, OAT1, OAT3, OATP1B3 and OCT2.
 There is a potential for nirmatrelvir to inhibit MDR1, MATE1, OCT1 and OATP1B1 at clinically relevant concentrations.